kriscode1/StartupAutomation/README.md

 WindowInfoTool.py is a tool to give the name, position, and size of whichever window the mouse cursor is moved over.

-Windows only, made in python 3.
-Last update: March 22, 2017.
+Windows only, made in Python 3.
+Last update: March 24, 2017.

 ## Example Startup Script
 ```python